-- Bind excess cord from lamps or other electrical equipment with a twist-tie to prevent injury from chewing on cords.
-You also can purchase a holder or spool specially designed to hide extra cord.
+- Tie extra cord from lamps or other electrical equipment with a twist-tie to prevent injury from chewing on cords.
+You also can buy a holder or spool specially designed to hide extra cord.

-- Position television and stereo equipment against walls so small hands don't have access to the back surfaces or cords.
-It's best to secure TVs by attaching them to the wall.
+- Put TV and stereo equipment against walls so small hands can't reach back surfaces or cords.
+It's best to attach TVs to the wall.

 - Make sure all wires to seasonal lighting, such as holiday tree lights, are properly insulated (for example, make sure they don't have exposed or broken wiring).
-Bind any excess cord and unplug lights when they're not in use.
+Tie any extra cord with a twist-tie and unplug lights when they're not in use.

-- Check electronic toys often for signs of wear and tear; any object that sparks, feels hot, or smells unusual must be repaired or thrown away immediately.
+- Check electronic toys often for signs of wear and tear.
+Throw away or repair any object that sparks, feels hot, or smells odd.
 Replace batteries in electronic toys regularly and look for any signs of corrosion in the toys.